“This is My blood of the covenant, which is poured out for many.” (Mark 14:24)

 Only the blood of the Passover Lamb can save us!

-We have all been offered the free gift of being “passed over”—salvation—by faith in the shed blood of Yeshua who is our Passover Lamb and not by faith in our own works or perceived goodness.
+We have all been offered the free gift of being “passed over”—salvation.
+That gift is by faith in the shed blood of Yeshua who is our Passover Lamb.
+We cannot be saved by faith in our own works or perceived goodness.

 While many people consider themselves good people worthy of going to Heaven by their own merit, the Word of God says that our righteousness is not clean by God’s holy standards: